 Hey, I am on a roll now.
 There is nothing that says home more than the smell of lov’n com’n from the oven.
-My hearts melts when the kids have been playing outside and they come rushing in for a drink, and they stop dead in their tracks to inhale a deep sniff of bliss.
-“Yum mom!”
+My heart melts when the kids have been playing outside and they come rushing in for a drink, and they stop dead in their tracks to inhale a deep sniff of bliss.
+“Yum, mom!”
 I hear as they shoot me a smile.
 We just share the love in that moment.
 Yep, I drink it in because those are the fleeing connection moments that we need to stop and take notice of.
 Those precious everyday moments that life gives us every day.
 EnJOY!

 - For the Berry Mixture:

 - 8 cups fresh or frozen mixed berries (we use the frozen organic mixed berries from Costco)

 - 1 cup Sucanant Sugar (or any other natural sugar)

 - Juice from 1 lime (about 1 Tablespoon)

 - 1 pinch of sea salt

 - 1 cup Einkorn all-purpose or regular all-purpose flour

 - 1 cup unsweetened shredded coconut

 - 3/4 cup Sucanant sugar or other natural sugar